RamblingCookieMonster/PSNeo4j/README.md

 PSNeo4j is a simple Neo4j PowerShell module, allowing you to quickly build up graph data from any of the technologies PowerShell can interface with.

+IMPORTANT:

-IMPORTANT: This has had minimal manual testing, and the default response conversion currently misses many common cases
+* This has had minimal manual testing, and the default response conversion currently misses many common cases
+* Some commands are susceptible to injection.
+See `Get-Help about_PSNeo4j` for more details

 ## Getting Started